Back and spinal conditions which can be treated with BMAC, PRP and pain-relieving injections include:

 This is an effective and well-researched procedure that’s a potential alternative to surgery.
 It takes advantage of the blood’s natural healing properties to reduce pain and improve joint function.
 It uses a specially concentrated dosage of platelets prepared from your own blood to repair damaged cartilage, tendons, ligaments, muscle and bone.
 Patients usually see their symptoms improve in one to two weeks of having the injections.
 Read more clinical evidence supporting PRP here.

-Also called facet or nerve root blocks, they are recommended if you’ve not had much success with the first-step approaches of painkillers, exercise, losing weight and spinal physiotherapy.
+These injections last approximately 3-6 months and are recommended if you’ve not had much success with the first-step approaches of painkillers, exercise, losing weight and physiotherapy.